nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Example of usage:

-* Find all the records which descriptions include _Candy_ from Category 1.
+* Find all the records which descriptions include _candies_ from Category 1.

   `find /d candies /c 1`